enielrodriguez/acer-battery-limit-switcher/README.md

 ## Install

 ### Dependencies
+- The acer-wmi-battery driver is needed for the plasmoid to work.
 - One of the following tools is required for notifications to work.
 Note that in many distros at least one of the two is installed by default, check it out.
   - [notify-send](https://www.commandlinux.com/man-page/man1/notify-send.1.html) - a program to send desktop notifications.
   - [zenity](https://www.commandlinux.com/man-page/man1/zenity.1.html) - display GTK+ dialogs.